Religion vs. Atheism

 My first exposure to Hitchens' was via an article he wrote for Vanity Fair wherein he described himself as representing the Devil pro bono in relation to Mother Teresa's consideration for sainthood.
 He also wrote a book about the famous nun titled "The Missionary Position: Mother Teresa in Theory and Practice".
 (Were I to recommend either that book or that article, no doubt someone, somewhere, would accuse me of hating Catholics)

-I admire the thinking of men like Christopher Hitchens.
+I admire the critical thinking of men like Christopher Hitchens.
 But even he failed to answer a question very important to me.

 Why does evolution produce in h.sapiens a propensity towards religion rather than a propensity away from religion?
 In all the years of human evolution leading up to now, why is religion, in all its various forms and ideologies, so prevalent?
 Shouldn't religion be phased out by now?